The purpose of this database is to provide analytical tools that enable students to develop critical thinking skills.

 The case format is designed for active reading and citing text, and each case is followed by three levels of case questions: main ideas, inference & implications, and relating to "the big picture" or a larger context of issues.

 CALIS received national recognition for our direct service in classrooms and innovative use of analytical tools in secondary social science education.
-Among 100 university nominations, the CALIS outreach program was selected in 2005 by the Goldman Sachs Foundation Prizes for Excellence in International Education as one of the top three in the United States.
+Among 100 nominations, CALIS was selected in 2005 by the Goldman Sachs Foundation Prizes for Excellence in International Education as one of the top three university outreach centers in the United States.

 Systematic tools are necessary to manage complexity and approach controversy with depth and balance.
 As a professor in law school or medical school uses cases so that students can practice law or practice medicine, so must social science students use cases to practice civic engagement using effective, empowering tools.